 Proper script formatting is an important step in order to achieve accurate voice overs.
-When creating your script, please use the guidelines below so that we may understand exactly how you wish to have your order delivered.
+When creating your script, please use the guidelines below so that we may understand exactly how you wish to have your order of voice over delivered.

 Need new ideas for writing your script?
-Click here to see our 75 sample scripts.
+Click here to see our 75 sample scripts for voice overs.

 Delete all text that is NOT to be read.

-If separate files are required, please numerate each file consecutively.
+If separate messages are required, please enumerate each file consecutively.

 For your convenience, you may also download our script template: